evilfrogking/CS271/project4/README.md

-I will finish this project by Monday, May 12th
+I will finish this project by Wednesday, May 14th
+I needed to update the date I finish the project, I had a roadbump